AHI Architectural Heritage Intervention

 - Exterior espaces: from of a maximum selection of 10, 1 award and finalists will be established.

-- Urban planning: 1 award and finalists.
+- Urban planning: from of a maximum selection of 6, 1 award and finalists.

-- Disclosure: 1 award and finalists.
+- Disclosure: from of a maximum selection of 6, 1 award and finalists.

 The organization reserves the right to declare any award category vacant, stating the appropriate reason on record.
 The winners will be awarded a framed reproduction of an original photograph by Francesc Català Roca from the historical archive of COAC.
 The finalists and those selected will receive a diploma.